pascalh/BnfcCabal/README.md

 1. Grammar "Examples/c.cf" is already existing
 2. Chane to directory Examples
-3. Type `cabalBnfc c.cf` to build a cabal file for c grammar
+3. Type `bnfcCabal c.cf` to build a cabal file for c grammar
 4. To install grammar type `cabal install`

 See Section (3.3) how to use installed modules